abdulazeem-tk4vr/abdulazeem-tk4vr/README.md

 ---

-## 💼 Experience

-### Shardeum (Layer-1 Blockchain)
-**Software Engineer** (Remote) — Rust, TypeScript, Node.js
-*August 2022 - Present*

-- **Designed and developed** a scalable distributed monitoring system capable of 10,000 requests per second.
-- **Accelerated cryptographic library performance** by 14x (10 ms to 700 µs) by porting it from Node.js to Rust.
-- **Optimized networking layer performance**, reducing load from redundant calls by 34% (82 ms to 54 ms).
-- **Increased TPS by 60%** in the RPC server by adding a data distribution protocol for local data streaming.
-- **Strengthened lost node detection protocol** for automatically removing and reviving missing active nodes.
-- **Boosted performance** of internal networking protocol with custom binary serialized communication.
-- **Improved cross-shard data storage efficiency** with an LRU cache for immutable smart contract data.
-- **Enhanced blockchain performance** by introducing adjustable account load distribution across shards.
-- **Developed EVM-compatible** and specialized Shardeum RPC methods per the latest Ethereum proposals.
-- **Integrated the Graph Protocol** with Shardeum blockchain DApps for active user engagement in GraphQL.
-- **Achieved nearly 100% coverage** in Unit Tests for release candidates deployed onto the network.

-**Additional Technologies:** Solidity, Remix, Jest, PostgreSQL, SQLite, Vue.js, Nuxt.js

-### BITS Hyderabad Telangana
-**Researcher** — Kotlin, Java, Android Studio, Figma, Firebase
-*August 2021 – December 2022*

-- **Developed and field-tested** a native Android application used by 40+ rural farmers that forecasts crop prices and showcases historical sales data and agricultural statistics.
-- **Publication:** Published in the ACM Journal on Computing and Sustainable Societies (ACM-JCSS) as "AI-based Market Intelligence Systems for Farmer Collectives."

-### Chups Inc, California
-**IT Intern** — WordPress, Python, TypeScript
-*June 2022 - July 2022*

-- **Developed web applications** using WordPress and performed data analysis of social media content using Python.
-- **Built workflows** with APIs on Postman, increasing user interaction on the website by 28% and reducing load time by 44%.

-### MAZO Solutions, Virginia
-**Web Development Intern** — Java, Spring Boot, JavaScript, MySQL, React
-*May 2021 - July 2021*

-- **Developed a web application** to notify clients about their schedules and manage overbooking.

----

 ## 🎓 Education

 ### Georgia Institute of Technology (Georgia Tech), USA
 **M.S. in Computer Science**

 ### Birla Institute of Technology And Science, Pilani (BITS Pilani), India
 **B.E. in Electronics and Communication**

 ---